h2non/rocky/README.md

 This was introduced in order to achieve in a more responsive way multiple traffic flows in the scope of a HTTP proxy.

 Those flows are intrinsicly correlated but might be handled in a completely different way.
-The goal is to allowing you to handle them acordingly, acting in the middle of those phases to augment some functionality or react to some event with better precisision.
+The goal is to allowing you to handle them accordingly, acting in the middle of those phases to augment some functionality or react to some event with better precisision.

 **Supported types of middleware**: